Admin authentication¶

 Signing out / revoking sessions¶

-JWTs are stateless β rotating JWT_SECRET invalidates every active session.
+JWTs are stateless, so rotating JWT_SECRET invalidates every active session.

 Client flow¶